eserlxl/vglog-filter/doc/ADVANCED.md

             --log-file=valgrind_raw.log \
             ./build/your_application || true

-          # Filter the raw log
+          # Filter the raw log with progress and memory monitoring
           $BINARY_PATH --progress --monitor-memory valgrind_raw.log > valgrind_filtered.log

           # Check if the filtered log contains any errors